-A dog walker picks up dogs at the clients’ respective homes, lead them through pre-planned walking routes, feed the dogs, and make sure the dogs are healthy under his/her care.
+A dog walker picks up dogs at the clients’ respective homes, leads them through pre-planned walking routes, feeds the dogs, and makes sure the dogs are healthy under their care.

 You may not need traditional educational attainment like a college degree, but there are still specific requirements to become a professional dog walker: